WoodWing/csde-components-boilerplate/docs/OVERVIEW.md

         ...
     ],

-    // Definition of available properties for components "componentProperties": [
+    // Definition of available properties for components.
+    "componentProperties": [
         ...
     ],